-First generation laser surgery was called PRK (photorefractive keratectomy) and is still in use today, comprising 10-20% of laser corrective eye surgery in the United States.
-In this technique the surface covering of the cornea (epithelium) is removed and the laser is applied directly to the surface of the cornea.
-This is a very safe technique, but requires longer healing.
-Patients wear a bandage contact lens for 5-6 days and nights and then go through a 3-4 week visual recovery.
+First generation laser surgery was called PRK (photorefractive keratectomy) and is still in use today, comprising 10 to 20 percent of laser corrective eye surgery in the United States.
+In this technique, the surface covering of the cornea (epithelium) is removed and the laser is applied directly to the surface of the cornea.
+This is a very safe technique but requires longer healing.
+Patients wear a bandage contact lens for five to six days and nights and then go through a three- to four-week visual recovery.
 This technique is still preferred in cases of thin corneas, irregular corneas, and some higher prescriptions.

 Second generation laser surgery is called LASIK (laser in situ keratomiluesis).
 This is the most common form of laser vision correction.
-It involves using 2 steps to correct vision.
-First, a cornea flap is made at the surface of the cornea using a laser (all laser LASIK, intraLASIK) or a microkeratome (razor blade).
-Second, the flap is rotated back and the second laser (excimer laser) is then used on the exposed under surface.
-Finally the flap is rotated back down into position.
+It involves two steps to correct vision.
+First, a corneal flap is made at the surface of the cornea using a laser (all-laser LASIK, intraLASIK) or a microkeratome (razor blade).
+Second, the flap is rotated back and the second laser (excimer laser) is then used on the exposed undersurface.
+Finally, the flap is rotated back down into position.
 This allows for dramatic, rapid visual recovery.

-Hoopes Vision will be the first practice in Utah to perform the SMILE technique.
-In preparation for this exciting surgical procedure the surgeons at Hoopes Vision have already performed hundreds of LASIK flap surgeries with the Zeiss Visumax.
+In preparation for this exciting surgical procedure, the surgeons at Hoopes Vision had already performed hundreds of LASIK flap surgeries with the Zeiss Visumax.
 Hoopes Vision has used femtosecond laser technology for the past 14 years and performs more femtosecond laser surgery than all other Utah surgical practices.